 - Face and Wrinkles

 Quick And Painless

-Botox injections go directly into the muscle through a fine point needle and is considered a noninvasive treatment for anti-aging.
-Because Botox results in minimal discomfort during the procedure and anesthesia is not needed.
+Integrated Dermatology of Reno botox injections go directly into the muscle through a fine point needle and are considered a noninvasive treatment for anti-aging.
+Because botox results in minimal discomfort during the procedure and anesthesia is not needed.
 The results can be apparent in just days, and last months.
 This treatment is done in less than 30 minutes, and patients can go about their day with little to no downtime is after the Botox is injected.
 A complimentary consultation is required prior to treatment.

 Botox lasts for a period of four to six months before another injection is recommended, but the muscles eventually become trained to stop contracting over time.
 This reduces the occurrence of for fine lines, wrinkles, frown lines and crow’s feet appearing as deep or as noticeable on the face when Botox injections are a regular occurrence.

 To decrease potential bruising, avoid these medications for at least one week prior to injections: Aspirin or Ibuprofen, Fish Oil, Vitamin E, “G” supplements (ginkgo, ginseng, garlic), St. John’s Wort.
 NSAIDs like Celebrex and Naproxen may cause thinning of the blood, consult your physician before discontinuing.
 Do not massage treated areas, or lay down for several hours post-treatment.

 To learn more about Reno botox and speak with a Reno dermatologist, visit Integrated Dermatology of Reno!
 We have the best dermatologist in Reno!